What You Can Do When You Can't Make a Loan Payment

-- Pay late: It’s best to make loan payments on time, but if you can’t do that, slightly late is better than really late.
-Try to get your payment in within 30 days of the due date.
+Pay late: It’s best to make loan payments on time, but if you can’t do that, slightly late is better than really late.
+Try to get your payment to the lender within 30 days of the due date.
 In many cases, those late payments are not even reported to credit bureaus, so your credit will not be damaged.
 This leaves you the option of consolidating or refinancing debt.